 - Includes all publicly traded companies

-- The dividend growth has a longer history
+- Dividend growth has a more extended history

-- The performance over the last 5 years has outpaced the S&P 500.
+- The performance over the last five years has outpaced the S&P 500.

 Cons of VTI:

-- 3000 of the stocks is very small percentage
+- 3000 of the stocks is a tiny percentage

 - Lower dividend yield

 Which one should you choose?